 Judges must complete three or more copies of the Summary Statement for state elections.
 Prepare at least two copies of the Summary Statement for elections not held on the same day as a state election.

 Procedures at Polling Place

-After the last voter inserts his or her ballot, compile the following statistics:
+After the last voter inserts their ballot, compile the following statistics:

 Ballot Counts